goldengoose-data/goldengoose/README.md

 Here's how it works.
 A goldengoose object is defined at the start of your program, this object contains all past & present ohcl datapoints for all supported assets.
 An epoch is defined by the following key/pair format: epoch/data.
 The epoch key is the timestamp of the desired epoch, such as [2022-10-01T10:00].
 The time zone is Eastern Standard Time and all datapoints are interpolated, if not present, to gaurantee data availability.
 This means that if there was a gap in the available data (due to errors or downtime), the last recorded data point is forward copied across all subsequent epochs till the next available data point.

+## What's in this Repo

+This repo represents that public python API functions that access the data.
+This python library gets installed along side the required daos libraries when installing the goldengoose debian package as described below.

 ## Installation

 Unlike REST & Websocket API's the goldengoose API does require a client side application to be running.
 This may be a deal breaker for some, but it is part of the fundamental design of the DAOS filesystem and enables end users to achieve high speed access to their data.
 Luckily we have simplified this into a single debian package:

+> **_NOTE:_** Only Debian 12 is supported at the moment.

+> **_NOTE:_** Known Issue: The host must have direct access to the internet.
+No NAT is possible due to the design of ucx and libfabric.
+Clients must operate in a DMZ network.
+For instructions on how to set this up in AWS or at home, please send an email to support@goldengoose.tech.

 To install please add our debian repo (requires root):

-> **_NOTE:_** Only Debian 12 is supported at the moment.

 ```bash
 wget https://ezthinking.org:9999/debian/Release.gpg -O /usr/share/keyrings/goldengoose.gpg
 # echo 'deb [signed-by=/usr/share/keyrings/goldengoose.gpg] https://ezthinking.org:9999/debian /' > /etc/apt/sources.list.d/goldengoose.list